delphic/Hestia/README.md

 -----------------
 Broadly https://github.com/delphic/Fury/blob/master/docs/Fury%20Overview.md#javascript-style

-However we're a bit more forgiving of single character variables at the moment.
+However we're a bit more forgiving of single character variables at the moment, and get functions don't always have the get prefix.

 Build:
 ------